Three (TV channel): Discovery Inc./Warner Bros. Discovery ownership

 In early September 2020, MediaWorks confirmed that it would be selling its television media assets, which include Three, to U.S.-based Discovery, Inc. The acquisition was completed on 1 December 2020.

 In April 2022, Discovery merged with WarnerMedia to form Warner Bros.
 Discovery.
 As a result, Discovery New Zealand and its assets including Three and Newshub became part of the new media company.
 The Edge TV and The Breeze TV were both discontinued in December 2022, to be replaced with eden, eden +1 and Rush.

+Three new logo in 2023, the same custom wordmark used in 2017 with callout symbol logo, also applies to ThreeNow.

 In late February 2024, Warner Bros.
 Discovery proposed eliminating Three's news service Newshub, effective 1 July 2024, citing declining advertising revenue.
 Newshub's closure was confirmed on 10 April 2024, with 5 July being its final airdate.
 On 16 April, Warner Bros.
 Discovery and newspaper company Stuff reached an agreement for Stuff to produce Three's 6pm news bulletin ThreeNews, commencing 6 July 2024.

 On 7 May, Stuff announced that seven former Newshub journalists including Samantha Hayes, Jenna Lynch, Laura Tupou, Ollie Ritchie, Juliet Speedy, Zane Small and Heather Keats would produce Stuff's 6pm news bulletin and other news content.

 Sky Network Television ownership

 On 22 July 2025, it was announced at the New Zealand's Exchange that Warner Bros.
 Discovery New Zealand free-to-air television (Three, Bravo, eden, Rush and HGTV) and streaming operations (ThreeNow) would be acquired by Sky for NZ$1.
 The sale was completed on 1 August 2025 with Warner Bros.
 Discovery continuing to provide channels a continued supply of company's content under a multi-year commercial agreement.

+The network announced at Sky's 2026 upfront that it would air the 2026 Commonwealth Games and added the Australian version of Millionaire Hot Seat to the competitive 7pm slot, as well as new dramas, returning local reality shows and the return of Married at First Sight Australia.